-Over dyed Rugs- Untold story
+Over dyed Rugs - the untold story

 August 19 2018

-Not long ago however, ‘Over dyed’ rugs came into the horizon when someone got this bright idea of collecting Vintage rugs and re colouring them into more contemporary bright assorted colours and selling them as modern upcycled Persian rugs.
-Most rug dealers and importers were too afraid however to invest in such styles as they deemed it very risky.
-Over dyed rugs rugs, however, were very well received and has been a big hit with Interior designers.
+Not long ago, however, ‘Over dyed’ rugs came into the horizon when someone got this bright idea of collecting vintage rugs and recolouring them into more contemporary, bright assorted colours and selling them as modern upcycled Persian rugs.
+Most rug dealers and importers were too afraid, however, to invest in such styles as they deemed it very risky.
+Over dyed rugs rugs, however, were very well received and has been a big hit with interior designers.

 An Ovredyed Rug and an Overdyed Vintage cushion in denim and sea blue colours.

 As the demand increased, more colours were added to the spectrum of these rugs, the processes were fine-tuned and demand increased.
-These rugs are now available in range of colours, dual pile lengths and even variation of different colours in the same rug.
+These rugs are now available in a range of colours, dual pile length and even variation of different colours in the same rug.
 Not every old rug is, however, suitable for this process.
-The rug has to be of certain fineness or density for it to withstand the ageing process.
+The rug has to be of a certain fineness or density for it to withstand the ageing process.

 Our Vintage Overdyed rugs collection in London warehouse is the largest in the UK.